gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 # DTLS usage of DTLS Chunk

-   DTLS in SCTP uses the DTLS chunk in the following way.
-Fields not discussed are used as specified in
+   DTLS in SCTP uses the DTLS chunk as specified in
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+The chunk if just repeated here for the reader's convience.

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3